-Many sales professionals fail to realize is the importance of being prepared.
-Too often sales people show up and “wing” the entire meeting.
-Some of the biggest things missed because of this approach are arriving with an agenda and with business cards, confirming the meeting beforehand, or researching about the person whom you are going to meet.
-Although these things seem simple they are essential to make a good impression.
+Just arriving with an agenda and business cards, confirming the meeting beforehand, or researching about the person whom you are going to meet can make all the difference.
+Although these things seem obvious, they are essential for a good first impression.

 Typically, sales professionals spend about 19% of their time in sales meetings.
 That is about one full day a week.
 In general, deals are not closed in the first meeting.
 According to the research from Marketing Wizdom, only 1 in 50 deals are closed within the first meeting.
-The small details are important not only for consideration to close the deal but to get to the second meeting.
+In this case, taking care of the small details is crucial not only for conversion but to get to the second meeting.

-No matter how simple the conversation may be, always prepare an agenda!
+No matter how simple the conversation may be, always prepare an agenda.
 Simple outlines with talking points will set you aside from your competitors.
 Bring a hard copy for yourself and all others at the meeting.
-Being able to look down at your talking points will assist with guiding the conversation and staying on track.
+Being able to look down at your talking points will guide the conversation and help you stay on track.